Kansas experiment: Background

 Reducing taxes was one of Brownback's two major stated goals as governor (the other being to increase spending on education).

-Some Kansans interviewed by a journalist and Burdett Loomis, a political scientist at the University of Kansas, speculated that Brownback hoped that the success of the tax cuts would help launch another campaign for the presidency—one more successful than his first attempt.
+Some Kansans interviewed by a journalist and Burdett Loomis, a political scientist at the University of Kansas, speculated that Brownback hoped that, after his failed first attempt in 2008, the success of the tax cuts would help launch another campaign for the presidency.

-The legislation
+Legislation

-Kansas Senate Bill Substitute HB 2117, "one of the largest income tax cuts in Kansas history," was introduced in January 2011, approved by Brownback in May 2012, and became effective on July 1 of the same year.
+Kansas Senate Bill Substitute HB 2117, "one of the largest income tax cuts in Kansas history", was introduced in January 2011, approved by Brownback in May 2012, and became effective on July 1 of the same year.
 A key part of the bill was the elimination of taxes on "pass-through" income.
-This was income that businesses—such as sole proprietorships, partnerships, limited liability companies, and subchapter S corporations—pass on to their owners instead of paying corporate income tax on it.
+This was income that businesses — such as sole proprietorships, partnerships, limited liability companies, and subchapter S corporations — pass on to their owners instead of paying corporate income tax on.
 Prior to HB 2117 in Kansas, these owners paid a 7% individual income tax on the income.

-The bill also cut the state's individual income tax rates and cut the number of individual income tax brackets from three to two.
+The bill cut the state's individual income tax rates and cut the number of individual income tax brackets from three to two.
 Specifically, the top income tax rates were cut from 6.45% and 6.25% to 4.9%, allowing higher earning taxpayers to pay the same marginal rate as the middle class; the bottom rate was reduced from 3.5% to 3%.
 Brownback planned to bring those rates down even more in future years.
 The original bill proposed by Brownback included a provision to offset the losses expected to result from the cuts by increasing the state sales tax, as well as eliminating numerous tax credits and deductions.
 These offsets were removed by the legislature in the final bill.

 Initial reception

 As the bill was signed, predictions were made by supporters for an economic revival in Kansas, and by opponents for an unparalleled budget crisis.
 Brownback stated the plan would deliver a "shot of adrenaline" to the Kansas economy.
 His administration projected the creation of 23,000 jobs a year in Kansas in addition to those created by natural economic growth.

 After signing the bill, Brownback argued that the cuts would pay for themselves through the increased revenue resulting from boosting the state's economic growth.
 Supporters pointed to projections from the conservative Kansas Policy Institute predicting that the bill would lead to a US$323 million increase in tax revenue.
 Less supportive was a forecast from the Legislature's research staff indicating that a budget shortfall would emerge by 2014 and grow to nearly US$2.5 billion by July 2018.
 In June 2012, Brownback stated on MSNBC show Morning Joe, "On taxes, you need to get your overall rates down, and you need to get your social manipulation out of it, in my estimation, to create growth.
 We'll see how it works.
 We'll have a real live experiment."
 He also called it a "red-state experiment".